How To Build a Legal Pinewood Derby Car with LEGO® Bricks in 6 Steps

 I know you are anxious to glue some LEGO® bricks onto your block, but I suggest you prepare and paint the block first.
 If you try to sand or paint the block after you have applied LEGO® parts, you will inevitably get paint on the bricks and ruin your cool looking car.

 Before painting, think about what type of car you want to build and choose an appropriate color for the base.
-You might want a solid black base so it kind of disappears or you might want a bright red base to make your car hot or yellow or white so you can apply flames decals that will stand out.
+You might want a solid black base so it kind of disappears, or a bright red base to make your car hot, or yellow or white so you can apply flame decals that will stand out.

-Once you finished painting the base and applying decals, you should put a coat of clear lacquer sealer over it to protect the paint job and your decals.
+Once you finished painting the base and applying decals, you should apply a coat of clear lacquer sealer over it to protect the paint job and your decals.

 The next step is to glue base plates on the top of the car.
 Base plates are the thin plates that come in various sizes like 2x2, 4x4, 4x12, etc. You can use any combination of base plates.

-The ideal width is 6 nodes wide which covers the width of a pinewood derby block with about 1/16" over hang on either side, but you must use only 5 nodes wide where your wheels are!
-If your plates are 6 nodes wide near your wheels, the LEGO® plate will rub on your wheels slowing your car.
-So, rather than mix and match, you might want to make your LEGO® plates 5 nodes wide the length on your pinewood derby block.
+The ideal width is 6 nodes wide which covers the width of a Pinewood Derby block with about 1/16" overhang on either side, but you must use only 5 nodes wide where your wheels are!
+If your plates are 6 nodes wide near your wheels, the LEGO® plate will rub on your wheels, slowing your car.
+So, rather than mix and match, you might want to make your LEGO® plates 5 nodes wide for the length on your Pinewood Derby block.

-You can get creative with the colors of your base plates making one side one color and the other another color, or mix and match lots of colors for a rainbow effect.
+You can get creative with the colors of your base plates, choosing different colors for each side, or mix and match lots of colors for a rainbow effect.

 Once you have all the base plates in place, glue them down with a good epoxy glue.
-I've seen too many cars crash at the finish line or slam hard into the stopper and the last thing you want is your base plates to dislodge and make your car to come apart and sprawl across the floor.
+I've seen too many cars crash at the finish line or slam hard into the stopper.
+The last thing you want is your base plates to dislodge and make your car to come apart and sprawl across the floor.

-The last step is the fun part….making a cool derby cars made from LEGO® bricks design on top of your pinewood base.
-Be creative and have fun making a cool, unique car!
+The last step is the fun part… making a cool derby car from LEGO® bricks design on top of your pine wood base.
+Be creative and have fun making an interesting, unique car!

 The only requirements are that your car should not exceed 7 inches long or be wider than the block plus the wheels, 2.5 inches.